 – This symptom is most likely to be discovered while using a gas range or cooktop, where gas-fueled flames are easier to see than a water heater pilot light.
 When using a gas range, the exposed flame should burn with a blue color with only a bit of yellow or orange tint.
 Gas flames that burn with a mostly orange or yellow hue is a sign that oxygen is being introduced to the gas supply.
 If oxygen is getting into your gas lines, that also means gas is leaking somewhere in your system, and it’s time for a gas line inspection.

 – Yellow or brown grass along the path of a natural gas line is an indication that you have a gas leak underground.
 The reason for the change in vegetation is the lack of oxygen in the plant roots. that is displaced by the natural gas.
 Even trees with smaller than typical leaves, or that are particularly slow to grow could also indicate an underground gas leak.

 – Aside from the rotten egg smell from the mercaptan in the gas, the first signs of a gas leak are often physical.
 Suddenly feeling nauseous, dizzy, or light-headed for no reason, along with difficulty breathing and feel lethargic, can all be signs of a gas leak.

 While being exposed to a small amount of natural gas from a leak in your home is not likely to cause any long-term damage, over time and in higher quantities, gas leaks can adversely affect your health.
 Severe headaches, memory problems, lack of coordination, and even death by suffocation have all been documented as health risks associated with natural gas exposure.

-Nick’s Plumbing and Sewer Services has been providing gas line inspection, repair, maintenance, and installation since 1979.
+Nick’s Plumbing and Air Conditioning Services has been providing gas line inspection, repair, maintenance, and installation since 1979.
 With over forty years of experience and one-hundred and fifty-thousand satisfied customers, let Nick’s handle any gas line plumbing issues you have.